saurav-kumar-sah-dev/BlogAxis/README.md

 - **JWT Authentication**: Secure token-based authentication
 - **Multi-Account Management**: Add, switch, and remove multiple user accounts
 - **User Profiles**: Comprehensive user profiles with avatars, bio, location, and additional info
+- **Complete Account Deletion**: Comprehensive cascade deletion system that removes:
+  - All user posts and associated media from Cloudinary
+  - All comments and reactions from posts/comments
+  - All follow relationships (followers/following)
+  - All notifications involving the user
+  - All reports filed by or against the user
+  - All audit trail references (preserved for admin records)

 ### 📝 **Blog Management & Content Creation**
 - **Rich Content Types**: Support for text, images, videos, documents, and articles